-And while often times suggested simple change of habits like ‘talk more to each other’ or ‘keep a confluence page about what has been agreed’ are right, they don’t necessarily provide the right level of confidence to a Product Manager to strive at his mission.
+And while often suggested a simple change of habits like ‘talk more to each other’ or ‘keep a confluence page about what has been agreed’ are right, they don’t necessarily provide the right level of confidence to a Product Manager to strive at his mission.

-That’s why I picked 4 alignment tools for Product Managers for you to grab for your next product strategy session or product discovery kick-off.
+That’s why I picked four alignment tools for Product Managers for you to grab for your next product strategy session or product discovery kick-off.
 Going too much into detail about how they’re used would blow the frame of this format:

 Luckily, I have been around at XING when this framework was developed.
 It is a mix of the influence from Stephen Bungay and Christian Becker and has been evolving through internal forces since then.
 Check out the full guide right here (original link is currently broken), watch my fellow Product Tank Hamburg Co-Organizer Marc speak about it attend the upcoming workshop around Auftragsklärung facilitated by Christian Becker in April at MTP Engage in Hamburg.

 A simple but effective one pager developed from the guys at Intercom.
-They managed to integrate all the stuff I like the most around product development (right now): problems first, defining specific measures of success, job stories and a clear product scope.
+They managed to integrate all the stuff I like the most around product development (right now): problems first, defining specific measures of success, job stories, and a clear product scope.

-Would love to see some writing on the actual usage from the product teams (and stakeholders) at Intercom in the future…
+Would love to see some writing on the actual usage from the product teams (and stakeholders) at Intercom in the future.

-In addition, its format is perfect for keeping the aligned vision constantly visible in the team space.
+Besides, its format is perfect for keeping the aligned vision constantly visible in the team space.

 While there’s no official material on this framework, it’s widely confirmed and well-known in the product manager community.
 It’s the result of Jeff Bezos’ approach to cut subjectivity and fluff of product development.
-The result is a document which shouldn’t exceed a page and a half in lenght which needs to be provided to meeting participants before e.g. a kick-off meeting for tackling a new product.
+The result is a document which shouldn’t exceed a page and a half in length which needs to be provided to meeting participants before e.g. a kick-off meeting for tackling a new product.